USS Panay incident: Attack

 The three Standard Oil tankers were also bombed and destroyed, and the captain of Mei An and many Chinese civilian passengers were killed, although the number was not recorded in Standard Oil's Records.
 Also lost were two of four smaller company craft elsewhere by Japanese attacks.
 The vessels had been helping to evacuate the families of Standard Oil's employees and agents from Nanjing during the Japanese attack on that city.

+Lieutenant Commander James J. Hughes, USN, after being wounded in the attack.